 Before leaving Macau, dont forget to go to Rua do Cunha, street located in Taipa and known as the “street food” by locals, where you can find some typical souvenirs for your family and friends as cakes, almond cookies, beef and pork jerky, egg rolls and much more.

-Tips: Once you arrived at Macau International Airport, even there are taxi and public buses, the most convenient way to travel to your hotel is to take complimentary shuttle buses.
-Walk toward the north exit of the airport and walk out into the parking lot (Buses depart every 15-20 minutes between 11:00 a.m. and 9:00 p.m).
-For more info about timetable and cost, please check Macau International Airport
+Tips: Once you arrived at Macau International Airport, even though you’ll find taxis and public buses, the most convenient way to travel to your hotel is to take complimentary shuttle buses.
+Go toward the north exit of the airport and walk out into the parking lot (Buses depart every 15-20 minutes between 11:00 a.m. and 9:00 p.m).
+For more info about timetable and cost, please check Macau International Airport.

 Where to sleep: I recommend you to look for your hotel in Taipa (Old Macau).
 There are many hotels and you can find a price to fit your pocket.
 Moreover Taipa is the best area where to start your trip visiting Macau.
 We booked our accommodation with Booking.com, alternatively you can also find good deals with Hostelworld.com or Hotels.com.